 Fire-Forged Friends: While it's not that she actively dislikes him, at first, Jade is clearly a lot less comfortable while working with Double H than she is working with Pey'j.
 However, the trials they endure together in the Factory unite them, and they become true friends.
 She's still a little less sure of him than she is of Pey'j, but even that begins to change.

 A group of (supposedly related) rhino people who work at Mammago's Garage, who all talk and act like Jamaican stereotypes.
-They are the only ones who accept pearls in the game, which you can use to upgrade your hovercraft.
+They are the only ones who accept pearls in the game, which you can use to upgrade your hovercraft or spacecraft.

 Reasonable Authority Figure: She not only knows the Alpha Sections are bad, but she and her team of hackers are actively willing to help IRIS.